JoeChun1213/School-District-Analysis/README.md

 # School_District_Analysis

+## Objectives
+To highlight the impact of data cleaning and analysis methods on the interpretation of school district data.

 ## Project Overview
 Here is a list of deliverables for the analysis of the school district:
 - A high-level snapshot of the district's key metrics, presented in a table format